ima-projects/DataExplorationCvd19/README.md

 - Joined the two table sources.
 - Used CTEs (Common Table Expression) to be able to perform calculations.
 This calculaties the rolling number of people vaccinated, recursively.
 - Created a temp table named #PercentPopulationVaccinated and populated it with data from two source tables (CovidDeaths and CovidVaccinations), calculating the rolling number of people vaccinated, and then selects all data from the temporary table with an additional column representing the percentage of rolling people vaccinated per population, ordered by location and date.
-- Used CAST to convert data types like bigint to float to be able to display decimal points
+- Used CAST function to convert data types like bigint to float to be able to display decimal points
+- Created a 'View' to store data for later visualisations

 ## Types of Graphs
 - Forecasting Line Chart: This chart combines historical data with a predictive model to visualize future trends or projections for four countries based on the existing data patterns.